angular/angular/aio/content/guide/style-guide.md

 <div class='s-why'>
-  **Why?** A developer can locate the code, identify what each file represents
+  **Why?** A developer can locate the code and identify what each file represents
-    at a glance, the structure is as flat as it can be, and there are no repetitive or redundant names.
+    at a glance.
+The structure is as flat as it can be and there are no repetitive or redundant names.

 </div>